How to create an instance

 Create an instance with multiple network interfaces

-Multipass can launch instances with additional network interfaces, via the --network option.
-That is complemented by the networks command, to find available host networks to bridge with.
+Multipass can create instances with additional network interfaces using the multipass launch command with the --network option.
+This is complemented by the networks command, that you can use to find available host networks to bridge with.

-This is supported only for images with cloud-init support for Version 2 network config, which in turn requires netplan to be installed.
-So, from 17.10 and core 16 onward, except for snapcraft:core16.
-And then only in the following scenarios:
+This feature is only supported for images with cloud-init support for v2 network config, which in turn requires netplan to be installed, meaning that you’ll require Ubuntu 17.10 and Ubuntu Core 16 (except snapcraft:core16) or later.
+More specifically, this feature is only supported in the following scenarios:

 • on Linux, with LXD